 Well, it was obvious what their body-language was saying: “We hate loud noises and we are going somewhere else in a hurry!”

-Since I knew the circumstances that initiated their behavior, in this instance it was real easy for me to translate their body-language.
+Since I knew the circumstances that initiated their panicked behavior, in this instance it was very easy for me to translate their body-language.
 However, reading a cat’s body language is not always so obvious.

 The point I am trying to make is that an important component to figuring out your cat’s body language is the context surrounding what you are observing in your pet’s behavior.